top of page

 City Hall Park Stage

-Sponsored By: Metro Development group & downstreet housing & Community development
+Sponsored By: Metro Development & downstreet housing & Community development

 Green Mountain Swing is an all-volunteer, 17-piece “big band”.
 In addition to playing music from the swing era when swing was king, as in the immortal bands of Benny Goodman, Count Basie, Duke Ellington, Woody Herman and others, we also include music from the “bop” and “post bop” period which followed.